etiennejcharles/test-https-nextjs/README.md

 # NextJS with local HTTPS

-This example shows the most simple to have an HTTPS server (locally) with a self-signed certificate in nextjs and a custom server
+This example shows the most simple way to have an HTTPS server (locally) with a self-signed certificate in nextjs and a custom server

 The example uses `openssl` as a tool to create the self-signed certificate